 Sunchoke is a polyploid, usually of tetraploid configuration, but also occasionally hexaploid.
 The level of ploidy does not appear to make a great deal of difference in agronomic characteristics.

-There are several dozen improved varieties that are reasonably common in North America, although the full number of recognized varieties may be in the low hundreds.
-Sunchoke also grows wild in the northern parts of the United States and Canada east of the Rocky Mountains.
+There are perhaps twenty named varieties that are reasonably common in North America, although the full number of recognized varieties world-wide may be in the low hundreds.
+Although it is native to North America, there are more named varieties in Europe.
+However, it is well known that varieties go by many different names, particularly in Europe, and it is possible that what appears to be several hundred varieties may only represent a couple dozen genotypes.
+Jerusalem artichoke grows wild in the northern parts of the United States and Canada east of the Rocky Mountains.

 Kaldy (1980) reported the following nutritional analysis: